John goes undercover to find the organization trying to bring down the corporations.

 “Just don’t let your hunches cloud your judgement,” and his head disappeared.

 I slipped the comm-link back into my boot.
 It felt good out here.
 This would be a nice place to come and think.
 However, next time I’ll bring winter clothes and a jacket.
 The cold worked up from the boulder seeping into my bones.
 It was time to go back inside.

 The next day, I hung out to watch the first couple of fights.
 Slipping away while the crowd was in a frenzy, I headed back towards the bunk area and then upstairs.
 As I was going up to the second floor, the speakers sounded announcing the next fighters.
 One of the fighters introduced was Reinbeck.

 I was torn.
 Reinbeck was my next fight in a few days.
 He’s new and I wanted to check out his fighting style.
 Maybe I could catch him in the gym.

-Halfway down the hallway a light shone through the frosted windows.
-Ducking down I got right below the window I pressed my ear against the wall.
+Halfway down the hallway, a light shone through the frosted windows.
+Ducking down, I got right below the window pressing my ear against the wall.
 This was an old compound.
 The walls were notoriously thin.
-Still I had to strain to hear anything.
+Still, I had to strain to hear anything.